-Jointly retaining a single business valuation expert in buy-sell transactions and all types of disputes over value is becoming increasingly common as company owners seek ways to streamline the valuation process, protect their companies and control costs.
-Naming one appraiser in buy-sell agreements, versus traditional formula and select 3 appraisers upon trigger approaches, is also becoming more popular.
+Jointly retaining a single business valuation expert in disputes over value is becoming increasingly common as owners seek ways to streamline the valuation process, protect their companies and control costs.
+Naming one appraiser in buy-sell agreements (versus formula and select-3-appraisers-upon-trigger approaches) is also becoming more popular.
 In this slightly long-winded rant, I will discuss the pros and cons of using one appraiser that all parties know and trust, and explain why you should give serious consideration to this option.

 Exit Strategies has provided valuation services for many California companies going through involuntary dissolution processes.
-Involuntary dissolution proceedings, per California Corporations Code § 1800 and § 2000, give minority shareholders who feel they have been victimized by those in control of a corporation to force a liquidation or sale of the company unless the company or its majority owners agree to buy them out at fair value.
+Involuntary dissolution proceedings, per California Corporations Code § 1800 and § 2000, give minority shareholders who feel they have been victimized by those in control to force a liquidation or sale of the company, unless the corporation or its majority owners agree to buy them out at fair value.
 CC § 2000 stipulates that, “The court shall appoint three disinterested appraisers to appraise the fair value of the shares …”.
 Often, the judge in these cases requires that the appraisers work together to develop a conclusion of value.

 What’s interesting to me is that in every CC § 2000 case where I worked collaboratively with other competent appraisers from start to finish, we were able to reach agreement on a conclusion of value.
-I’ve talked to several other BV experts who have also had overwhelmingly positive experiences on such panels.
+I’ve talked to several other BV experts who have similar experiences on such panels.

 So, why do appraisers, working separately, reach different values?

 I see three main reasons why Qualified (experienced and professionally accredited) valuation experts selected by opposing parties and working in isolation from each other are more likely to conclude different values for the same business: